ブロディア

 rolls through a maze of pipes.
 The goal of the game is to slide

-those tiles so that the ball keeps rolling and doesn't run out
+these tiles around so that the ball keeps rolling and doesn't run out

 of track.
-Once the marble rolls passed a pipe it disappears
+Once the marble rolls passed a pipe, such tile disappears

 and leaves space to more pipes to clear up.
 Later in the game,